irishdan/ResponsiveImageBundle/README.md

 ```
 responsive_image:
     debug: FALSE                        # If true debug info is printed on generated images
-    image_compression: 80               # the compression quality of the generated images
+    image_compression: 80               # The compression quality of the generated images
     image_directory:                    # '%uploads_directory%' # The directory where uploaded images are saved
     image_styles_directory: 'styles'    # The directory within the uploads directory where generated images are saved
     image_entity_class: [ 'ResponsiveImageBundle:Image' ] # The image entity